Bus accreditation FAQs

 As an interstate operator, am I required to submit a National Police Certificate when applying for bus operator accreditation in Victoria?

 Yes.
 Bus operators who submit a National Police Certificate from a state other than Victoria may be asked to supply a statutory declaration stating that they have not committed any criminal offences in Victoria.
-The reason for this additional requirement is that the parameters governing police checks differ between some jurisdiction.
+The reason for this additional requirement is that the parameters governing police checks differ between some jurisdictions.

 I want to buy an eight-seater vehicle to drop off and pick up customers from various venues.
 Do I need to hold bus operator accreditation or bus operator registration?

 You do not have to apply for bus operator registration or accreditation to operate a vehicle with seating capacity of less than 10 seats (including the driver).
-This is because under the BSA, 'bus' is defined as a vehicle with seating positions for 10 people or more.
+This is because under the Bus Safety Act 2009 (Vic) (BSA), 'bus' is defined as a vehicle with seating positions for 10 people or more.

-However, other Victoria legislation, such as that applying to taxis and special purpose vehicle licensing, may apply and you should contact Commercial Passenger Vehicles Victoria (CPVV), formerly the Taxi Services Commission, on 1800 638 802 to ascertain the relevant requirements.
+However, other Victoria legislation, such as that applying to taxis and special purpose vehicle licensing, may apply.
+Contact Commercial Passenger Vehicles Victoria (CPVV), formerly the Taxi Services Commission, on 1800 638 802 to ascertain the relevant requirements.

 We are a social club and want to hire a minibus for a few months to use as a courtesy bus for our members and patrons.
 Do we still need to complete an application even though we don't own this bus?